Watch the first ‘Star Wars: Episode 9’ trailer here

 At the panel, director JJ Abrams said Episode 9 doesn't continue immediately after the events of The Last Jedi.
 He described it as "an adventure that the group goes on together."

 He also addressed the late Carrie Fisher's appearance in the film using footage cut from The Force Awakens.
 "The idea of having [Princess Leia as] a CG character was off the table," he said, while noting it was impossible to recast the part.
-Meanwhile, newcomer Naomi Ackie confirmed her character is named Janna, and the panel also offered a look at a cute new droid named Dio.
+Meanwhile, newcomer Naomi Ackie confirmed her character is named Janna, and the panel also offered a look at a cute new droid named D-0.

 Star Wars: Episode 9 will hit theaters on December 20th.
 It will eventually be available to stream alongside the rest of the saga through Disney+, the Mouse House's upcoming streaming platform.